BWIM/mobimap-kotka/README.md

 ## Maps

 There are three maps generated.
 Just click on the link, and they will open up in a new tab.
-Feel free to download them and use them, as described in the License.
+Feel free to download them and use them according to the [GNU General Public License 3.0](https://github.com/BWIM/mobimap-kotka/blob/main/LICENSE).

 - [Map for pedestrians](https://bwim.github.io/mobimap-kotka/map_walk_smol.html)
 - [Map for cyclists](https://bwim.github.io/mobimap-kotka/map_bike_smol.html)